 The SURP Program Office

 The SURP Program Office was established to encourage and support all facets of the relationship between JPL and its strategic university partners.
 If you have an idea for collaboration, want to explore how you can work more closely with JPL, need some clarity on JPL's organization - or have any other questions - then the SURP program wants to hear from you.
-Call or email the SURP Program Manager, Neil Murphy - 818 354 8718 or the Associate SURP Program Manager, Jordana Blacksberg – 626 390 9121.
+Call or email the SURP Program Manager (Acting), Jordana Blacksberg – 626 390 9121.

 JPL is proud of its long record of mutually beneficial partnerships with universities and continually seeks to work with faculty and the next generation of scientists and engineers to ensure JPL and its partners’ continuing successful contribution to NASA's missions.
 To this end, JPL provides resources via several programs to support and cultivate collaborations.
 JPL also supports a wide variety of student, faculty, and post-doctoral programs.
 The key JPL opportunities and offices relevant to our strategic university partners are summarized below.